To build an elastic powered device that will move along the floor.

 Contestants will have three attempts.
 The best (shortest time) of the three will be used as the final score.
 The three attempts will be scheduled consecutively; however, contestants may opt to delay the third attempt to make minor repairs or adjustments.
 In the event of a tie, the second best of the three attempts will determine the winner.

 The course is laid out on a hardwood floor with the zones bordered by masking tape.
-Photogates (click here for more info) will be used for timing.
-The entire course is three feet wide by fourteen feet long.
-The first two feet form the starting zone while the remaining twelve feet form the speedway zone.
+Photogates will be used for timing.
+The entire course is three feet wide by ten feet long.
+The first two feet form the starting zone while the remaining eight feet form the speedway zone.